Query language

 Records after 2026-01-01 mentioning “bliss”.
 The timestamp filter runs at the record layer.

-$ agentgrep grep 'timestamp:[2026-01 TO 2026-03] model:claude'
+$ agentgrep grep 'scope:conversations timestamp:[2026-01 TO 2026-03] model:claude bliss'

-$ agentgrep find path:~/.codex agent:codex
+$ agentgrep find 'path:*codex* agent:codex'

 $ agentgrep grep agent:codex bliss